 - Most disposals of investments gifts as well as sales trigger the need for a CGT calculation.
-Transfers to your spouse or civil partner are effectively ignored, provided you are living together. - Gains and losses are calculated simply as the net value realised less the total acquisition costs. - Gains and losses you realise in the same tax year are netted off each other.
+Transfers to your spouse or civil partner are effectively ignored, in most circumstances. - Gains and losses are calculated simply as the net value realised less the total acquisition costs. - Gains and losses you realise in the same tax year are netted off each other.
 If any losses are unused, you can carry them forward indefinitely until you need to use them.
-In general, you must claim the loss within four years of the tax year in which it arose. - The annual exempt amount allows you to realise £3,000 of net gains free of CGT in 2024/25 (and 2025/26). - If your net gains in a tax year exceed both your annual exempt amount and any carried forward losses you have available, the excess is added to your income.
+In general, you must claim the loss within four years of the tax year in which it arose. - The annual exempt amount allows you to realise £3,000 of net gains free of CGT in 2025/26. - If your net gains in a tax year exceed both your annual exempt amount and any carried forward losses you have available, the excess is added to your income.
 For gains realised after 29 October 2024, CGT is charged at 18% where your gains fall below the higher rate band and 24% otherwise.
-The upper CGT rate is thus comfortably below higher or additional rate income tax. - Any potential CGT liability on unrealised gains is usually extinguished on death.

-• CGT is normally payable by 31 January in the tax year after the gain is realised, e.g. 31 January 2026 for gains realised in 2024/25.
+The upper CGT rate is thus comfortably below higher or additional rate income tax. - Any potential CGT liability on unrealised gains is usually extinguished on death. - CGT is normally payable by 31 January in the tax year after the gain is realised, e.g. 31 January 2027 for gains realised in 2025/26.